-‘Easy Money’: A New Book Explores the Dark Side of Crypto
+‘Easy Money’: Exploring the Dark Side of Crypto

 A new book 'Easy Money: Cryptocurrency, Casino Capitalism, and the Golden Age of Fraud,' by actor turned investigative reporter Ben McKenzie, takes the position that cryptocurrency is one of the most massive financial frauds ever perpetuated.
 Photo: Tinpixels/Getty Images